software-development-project-1/software-development-project-1.github.io/material/agile-software-development.md

 ## Agile requirement specification

 In the _requirements phase_ of the software development lifecycle, the stakeholders' requirements for the software are defined and documented.
 In agile software development, requirements are commonly written as _user stories_.
 A user story is a short, simple description of a feature told from the perspective of the person who desires the new feature in the software.
-During each Sprint, the Developers of the Scrum Team implement features to the software based on the user stories.
+During each Sprint, the Developers of the Scrum Team implement features for the software based on the user stories.

 {: .note }